 Within 5 days: You have five days after the assault to have forensic evidence collected.
-If you are interested in evidence collection, call VPR’s 24-hour hotline and an advocate can go with you to Beth Israel Hospital or Massachusetts General Hospital, where a Sexual Assault Nurse Examiner can collect evidence.
+If you are interested in evidence collection, please visit one of the emergency departments listed above.
+Additionally, you can call VPR's 24-hour hotline for assistance at (617) 253-2300.

 There is also a five-day window in which you can receive emergency contraception and there is similar time-sensitivity regarding some sexually transmitted infection preventions.
 If you have questions about this, you can call MIT Medical.